codefashioned/teknahlohjeez/README.md

 # teknahlohjeez

-High level overview of new/current tools and technologies used in front-end web development
+Mac-centric, high level overview of new/current tools and technologies used in front-end web development.

 ## Items covered here:
 - The Command Line